REUTERS AMERICA NEWS PLAN FOR MONDAY DEC 21

 New Hampshire school district cancels classes after receiving threat

 -- The 17 schools in New Hampshire's Nashua School District will be closed on Monday after the district received a "detailed threat of violence" against students, officials said on Sunday.
-(NEW HAMPSHIRE-THREAT/, moved, 211 words)
+(NEW HAMPSHIRE-THREAT/, moved at 11:25 p.m., 211 words)

 'Affluenza' teen's mom put on Texas missing persons list - ABC